-College has always seemed like such a terrifying thing.
-I never really thought of it too far though.
+College has always seemed so terrifying, but I never let myself give it much thought.
 It was always “I can think of that later.
-I have time still” but here I am.
-I’m staring at my computer at an email from a college in Austria.
+I still have time."
+But here I am, staring at an email on my computer from a college in Austria.

-Going to a college outside of my country has always been a dream.
+Going to a college outside of the country has always been a dream.
 I always wanted to go out to a brand new place and experience a new culture in Italy or Paris but turns out, it’s a lot harder than it seems.
 Out of all the colleges I applied to out there, not a single one had accepted me.
-I had only one more college letter to open.
-I was losing hope for this.
-Nevertheless, I opened it.
+I only have one more college letter to open and absolutely no hope.
+Nevertheless, I slide my finger through the edge of the envelope and take the letter out.

 Olivia M. Romero